Iran, Persian Language & Culture

 642 |

-Iran was invaded by Muslims.
-Iranians converted to Islam in the span of a century.
-Arabs used rich and scholarly Iranian culture to develop their governments.
-The first Persian and Arabic grammar was written by an Iranian scholar named Sibawayh.
-Umayyad Dynasty was founded after the demise of the prophet Mohammad.
-A dispute arose between the caliph, Muawiya, and Ali.
-Followers of Ali claimed that he was the rightful heir to the position of caliph, as he was the Prophet's cousin and son-in-law.
-Ali was killed in 661.
-Ali's son, Hossein, along with his followers, challenged the authority of Muawiya's son Yazid.
-Yazid killed Imam Hossein and some of his "Shiite" followers. |
+Iran experienced an invasion by Muslims, leading to the conversion of Iranians to Islam within the span of a century.
+Arabs capitalized on the rich and scholarly Iranian culture to develop their governance systems.
+Notably, the first Persian and Arabic grammar was authored by the Iranian scholar Sibawayh.
+Following the demise of the Prophet Muhammad, the Umayyad Dynasty was established.
+Tensions arose between the caliph, Muawiya, and Ali, with followers of Ali asserting his rightful claim to the caliphate due to his familial ties as the Prophet's cousin and son-in-law.
+Ali was assassinated in 661, prompting his son Hossein to challenge the authority of Muawiya's successor, Yazid.
+In a tragic turn of events, Yazid's forces killed Imam Hossein and some of his Shiite followers. |

 750 |